frankenperez/openathon-nextjs/labs/lab-04/README.md

 ## Environment Variables

 Next.js has built-in support for environment variables.
-An **environment variables** is a predetermined value in a system used to configure a value that describe the environment.
+An **environment variable** is a predetermined value in a system used to configure a value that describes the environment.

 The `.env` file lets us customize the individual environment variables easily with the syntax `ENV_VARIABLE=VALUE`.